kubotal/kad-doc/kad/docs/getting-started/10-kind.md

     kubectl create -n cert-manager secret generic cluster-issuer-kad-ca --from-file=tls.crt=${TF}/ca.crt
     ```

-It will store the CA in two secrets that will be accessed by cert-manager.
+It will store the CA in two secrets that will be accessed later by cert-manager.

 ## Bootstrap

-The bootstrap process will modify the content of the repository.
+The bootstrap process will modify the content of the GIT repository.
 Therefore, you need to provide it with a GitHub token
 that has the appropriate permissions.
 (You can find more detailed information on this aspect in the [FluxCD documentation](https://fluxcd.io/flux/installation/bootstrap/github/#github-pat).)

 ```